Happiness: Cognitive behavioral therapy

 Cognitive behavioral therapy is a popular therapeutic method used to change habits by changing thoughts and problematic behaviors.
 It focuses on emotional regulation and uses a lot of positive psychology practices.
 It is often used for people with depression, anxiety, or addictions and works towards how to lead a happier life.
 Common processes in cognitive behavioral therapy are reframing thoughts from problematic thinking patterns by replacing them with beneficial or supportive ones, roleplaying, finding beneficial coping skills, and choosing new activities that support desired behaviors and avoid negative behaviors.

 Synthetic happiness

-Coined by Harvard professor of psychology and author of "Stumbling on Happiness", Daniel Gilbert, synthetic happiness is the happiness we make for ourselves.
-In his TedTalk titled, the surprising science of happiness, Gilbert explains that everyone possesses a "psychological immune system" that helps to regulate our emotional reactions.
-Through research that he studied and held, he and his team found that personal happiness is largely based on personal perception.
-Synthetic happiness as an idea has become more popular as people attempt to define happiness as a journey instead of a destination.
+Coined by Harvard professor of psychology and author of "Stumbling on Happiness", Daniel Gilbert, synthetic happiness is the happiness each person makes for themselves.
+In his TED Talk the surprising science of happiness, Gilbert explains that everyone possesses a "psychological immune system" that helps regulate emotional reactions.